Dear Home-Ec 101,

 I have a grey t-shirt that has significant memories and it has a grease blotch or something in it.
 Not sure, honestly.
 I’ve tried everything to remove it and give up.
 The stain is above the belly button location.
 So an odd place.
 However, I wondered how I might make a bleach design that would cover the lower half of the shirt.

 Thank you for understanding that sometimes stains are permanent.
 As frustrating as that can be, sometimes there is no way to remove it.

 I’m not exactly the crafty type, but I think you can do something called a mask and spray the shirt with a 50 / 50 bleach mixture to make some pretty cool upcycled shirts.

 A quick search on Google gave me this easy project that just requires freezer paper, an iron, bleach, water, and a spray bottle.
 (And an artistic hand, you won’t find that here, hopefully you can print out a template or something to trace, this girl can barely draw a stick figure.)

-I looked it up on Pinterest, because seriously, where else do you go for crafty and DIY ideas?
+I looked up “bleach designs on shirt” on Pinterest, because seriously, where else do you go for crafty and DIY ideas?

-My advice would be to make sure the stain lies in an area where the color is transitioning so it’s less obvious, like in the example below.
+My advice would be to make sure the stain lies in an area where the color is transitioning so it’s less obvious.
 The mottling would do more to hide a stain than if you removed all the color and the stain remained.

 And of course, you know I was attracted to this one.